Jud Süß: Release and reception

 The film premiered at the Venice Film Festival on 8 September 1940 and received rave reviews, earning the top award.

-Unlike most of the other major antisemitic films produced during the Third Reich, it was a great box-office success in Germany and abroad.
-It ranked sixth out of the thirty most popular German films of the war years.

-Within the Third Reich, it was the number one film of the 1939–1940 season, viewed by audiences totaling over twenty million at a time when the population of Germany was some seventy million.
-In France, the film was released in February 1941, and was screened until 1944, gaining an estimated one million viewers.
+It was a great box-office success in Germany and abroad unlike most of the other major antisemitic films produced in Nazi Germany.
+60,000 people saw the film in the Ufa-Palast am Zoo by 7 October, and over 100,000 people saw the film in Königsberg.
+Otto Froböse, the financial auditor of Terra, estimated that 21 million people saw the film in commercial theaters.
+It ranked sixth out of the thirty most popular German films of the war years and was the number one film of the 1939–1940 season.
+In France, the film was released in February 1941, was viewed by an estimated one million people before showings ended in 1944.

 Heinrich Himmler ordered that the film be shown to SS units about to be sent against Jews, to non-Jewish populations of areas where Jews were about to be deported, and to concentration camp guards.
 Children under the age of fourteen were prohibited from seeing the film.
 There were reports of anti-Jewish violence after audiences viewed the film; in particular, teenagers seemed particularly prone to be instigated to violence by the film.
 Stefan Baretzki, a guard at Auschwitz concentration camp, later said that after they were shown Jud Süß and similar films, guards would beat up Jewish prisoners the next day.

 In early 1941, the company Nordisk Tonefilm sought permission to distribute the film in Sweden but it was banned by the Censor.
 During the war the movie was never screened in public in Sweden, although the German embassy arranged screenings for special invitees.

 Feuchtwanger was horrified and incensed at the way in which his work had been manipulated and distorted, calling Harlan's film a Schandwerk ("a shameful work").
 In 1941, he wrote an open letter to seven actors.
-Based on the sentiments expressed in the letter, it appears that Feuchtwanger was shocked that these men, whom he considered colleagues and who he knew were familiar with his work, would agree to participate in Goebbels' antisemitic propaganda film.
+Based on the sentiments expressed in the letter, it appears that Feuchtwanger was shocked that these men, whom he considered colleagues and who he knew were familiar with his work, would agree to participate in Goebbels's antisemitic propaganda film.